-I have a friend and formwer co-worker who makes a habit of creating top ten lists for whatever seems to be happening at the current time which he then share on an advertising related community site we created after all being layed off from the same company.
+I have a friend and former co-worker, Doug Geer, who makes a habit of creating top ten lists for whatever seems to be happening at the current time which he then share on an advertising related community site we created after all being layed off from the same company.
 It has some inside jokes you won't get but it had me laughing for hours and certainly gave me a very optimistic feeling going into surgery:

 10. "Paging Dr. Santy, Dr. Santy to O.R. #3" (former weirdo co-worker)

 9. Remember to claim any income you get from the Colon Fairy to Unemployment ( we were all unemployed at the time)